Modeling Plant Action Potentials under Photoperiod Stress via Hodgkin-Huxley Dynamics: Abstract

 \section{Abstract}

 Plants exhibit dynamic bioelectric properties that facilitate information transfer across tissues.
-This study investigates action potentials (APs) in \textit{Nicotiana tabacum} recorded within a custom-designed growth chamber using a biosignal amplifier and environmental sensors.
+This study investigates action potentials (APs) in \textit{Nicotiana tabacum} (tobacco) recorded within a custom-designed growth chamber using a biosignal amplifier and environmental sensors.
 Consistent light- and dark-induced APs were observed during photoperiod transitions under controlled 12-hour artificial illumination cycles.
-To understand these bioelectric responses, a mathematical model based on the Hodgkin-Huxley framework is used.
-Electrophysiological measurements from \textit{Solanum lycopersicum} revealed that under natural light conditions, only light-induced APs are observed, while light- and dark-induced APs coupled dynamics is exclusively elicited during rapid transitions in artificial photoperiods.
-These distinct phenomena are characterized as Prolonged Oscillatory Climatic Engagement (POCE) and Nimble Environmental Transition Oscillation (NETO), respectively.
-The model successfully reproduces the key features in both frameworks while maintaining computational efficiency through voltage-independent rate parameters.
+To understand these bioelectric responses, a mathematical model based on the Hodgkin-Huxley (HH) one is used.
+Electrophysiological measurements from \textit{Solanum lycopersicum} (tomato) revealed that under natural light conditions, only light-induced APs are observed, while light- and dark-induced APs coupled dynamics is exclusively elicited during rapid transitions in artificial photoperiods.
+These distinct phenomena are characterized as prolonged oscillatory climatic engagement (POCE) and nimble environmental transition oscillation (NETO), respectively.
+The model successfully reproduces the key features in both frameworks while maintaining computational efficiency through voltage-independent gating kinetics.